 the availability and importance of post-adoption supports and services.

-Interpretation: With regards to element (a), it is especially important for training to include educating prospective adoptive parents on the ways in which laws and regulations might impact the adoption process.
-For example, it is important for prospective adoptive parents to receive training on the Indian Child Welfare Act, its impact on placement and permanency for American Indian and Alaska Native children, and its requirements relating to supporting the child’s cultural identity and facilitating connections to the his or her tribe.
+Interpretation: With regards to element (a), it is especially important for training to include educating prospective adoptive parents on how laws and regulations might impact the adoption process.
+For example, prospective adoptive parents should receive training on the Indian Child Welfare Act, its impact on placement and permanency for American Indian and Alaska Native children, and its requirements relating to supporting the child’s cultural identity and facilitating connections to their tribe.

-AS 7.03
+AS 8.03

-Prospective adoptive parents receive training and demonstrate competence in common experiences and needs of waiting and adopted children, including: the general characteristics and needs of waiting children;

-the frequency and impact of physical, psychological, and sexual abuse, neglect, and child trafficking;

-the impact of institutionalization and living in out-of-home care;

-the impact of malnutrition, maternal substance abuse, and any other common factors that impact on health and development; and

-attachment and bonding.

-FPAS 7.04

-Prospective adoptive parents receive training and demonstrate competence in skills and children heal and thrive throughout their lives, including:coping with separation, loss, and grief and supporting healthy attachments and relationships;
+Prospective adoptive parents receive training and demonstrate competence in parenting adopted children with trauma history, including:

-navigating changing roles and relationships;

-supporting the child’s identity development

-raising a child of a different race, ethnicity, culture, religion, sexual orientation, or gender identity;

-responding effectively and safely to children’s behavior and unknown or unexpected issues, and adapting parenting strategies and discipline techniques to fit the child’s needs;

-parenting a child with a history of trauma;
+understanding chronic or complex trauma;

-recognizing signs of unknown or undisclosed abuse, effective strategies to support safe disclosure, and reporting abuse allegations to appropriate authorities;
+recognizing the signs of unknown or undisclosed abuse, effective strategies to support safe disclosure, and how to report abuse allegations to appropriate authorities;

-strategies for maintaining safety when there is a history of sexual abuse, trafficking, self-harming behavior, or other unsafe behavior; and
+maintaining safety when there is a history of sexual abuse, trafficking, self-harming behavior, or other unsafe conduct;

+promoting positive behavior by adapting parenting techniques to fit the child’s needs; and

-overcoming barriers to seeking or obtaining help and support.
+overcoming barriers to seeking or obtaining support.

+Interpretation: Regarding element (d), training on promoting positive behavior should include information on discipline techniques that can be harmful to children, especially children with a history of trauma, including: (1) corporal punishment, (2) interventions that involve withholding nutrition or hydration or that inflict physical or psychological pain, (3) the use of demeaning, shaming, or degrading language or activities, and (4) forced physical exercise as punishment or in excess.
+Examples: The organization may provide or refer prospective adoptive parents to evidence-based parenting programs to learn more about complex trauma and how to effectively parent children who have experienced multiple traumatic events, such as physical, psychological, or sexual abuse, neglect, institutionalization and out-of-home care, malnutrition, prenatal substance exposure, or other events.

+Training may include how to (1) recognize trauma triggers and conditioned responses, (2) avoid actions or reactions that may trigger the child, (3) normalize the child’s feelings and provide emotional support in ways the child can accept, (4) implement strategies for relaxation, (5) provide positive experiences to encourage self-esteem, (6) provide developmentally-appropriate information and education about trauma to the child, (7) provide developmentally-appropriate opportunities for choice and control, and (8) recognize and respond to secondary trauma.

+FPAS 8.04

+Prospective adoptive parents receive training and demonstrate competence in supporting the social-emotional needs of adopted children, including helping them:

+cope with separation, loss, and grief;

+build and maintain healthy bonds and attachments;

+navigate changing roles and relationships; and

+explore, develop, and embrace their cultural, racial, and gender identity by providing a safe, affirming environment.

-Interpretation: Having strategies and skills to navigate changing roles and relationships is especially important when the child and prospective adoptive parents are relatives, already known to each other, or when some level of openness is being considered.
+Interpretation: Having skills and strategies to navigate changing roles and relationships is especially important when the child and prospective adoptive parents are relatives, already known to each other, or when some level of openness is being considered.

 Examples: Regarding element (d), training can include:(1) the organization's nondiscrimination policy, (2) the history, traditions, values, and communication styles of populations served, (3) systemic inequities and implicit bias, (4) how culture influences trauma response, (5) a review of vocabulary relevant to LGBTQ+ youth; and (6) parenting practices that promote the safety and well-being of LGBTQ+ youth.

-Examples: Regarding element (f), training can include:

-recognizing trauma triggers and conditioned responses;

-developing skills to avoid actions or reactions that may trigger the child;

-providing emotional support in ways the child can accept and normalizing their feelings;

-strategies for relaxation;

-providing positive experiences to encourage self-esteem;

-providing age appropriate information and education about trauma to the child;

-providing age appropriate opportunities for choice and control; and

-recognizing, preventing, and addressing secondary trauma.

-AS 7.05
+AS 8.05

 Prospective adoptive parents receive directly or by referral:

-needed customized education, counseling, or support specific to their unique needs or experiences which may impact on their readiness and suitability for placement; and
+needed customized education, counseling, or support specific to their unique needs or experiences which may impact their readiness and suitability for placement; and